simpway/HDLC-ICEC/firmware/README.md

 - Note:
   + The Endian for the 2 IC bits and EC bits are different.
-  + EC are swapped in the wrapper.vhd.
-But EC Rx may be not swapped, due to the phase uncertainty, between GBT-SCA and GBTX.
+  + 2 bits of EC Tx are swapped in the wrapper.vhd.
+  + 2 bits of EC Rx may be not swapped, due to some reason from GBTX (or maybe GBT-SCA).
-  + So muxsel is used.
+  	 * So muxsel is used to support the Endian change for these 2 EC Rx bits.